jingxuan1990/family/README.md

 Famliy Payment Manager
 ======================

-Overview
+Gloal

-This application is using simply as faimly payment manager.
+This application is using simply as famliy payment manager.